bmolnar91/workbook/module_oop.md

 Finalize:

-- `Finalize()`, also called the destructor, cannot be called explicitly in the code.
+- `Finalize()`, also called the _destructor_, cannot be called explicitly in the code.
 Only the GC can call it when object becomes inaccessible.
 - It cannot be implemented directly, only via declaring a destructor. `~MyClass() { this.Dispose(); }`
 - When to implement?
 There may be any unmanaged resource for example file stream declared at class level.
 We may not be knowing what stage or which step is appropriate to close the file.
 This object is being used at many places in the application.
 So in this scenario Finalize can be appropriate location where unmanaged resource can be released.
 - It's a bit expensive to use.